audaciaconsulting/Audacia.UnitTest/README.md

 ## Audacia.UnitTest.Dependency
 The purpose of `Audacia.UnitTest.Dependency` is to help engineers quickly configure and build the test target, with by default creating real instance of all dependencies of dependencies for the test target.

-Customisation is provided out of the box in two ways.
+Customisation is provided out of the box in two way creation.
-1. Providing `BlueprintDependency<TDependency>` within the solution as a generic method.
-1. Providing the `TestTargetBuilder` with the customised dependency on creation.

 For more details on how to use `Audacia.UnitTest.Dependency` see the package [README](./src/Audacia.UnitTest.Dependency/README.md).